2001 Coca-Cola 600

 The 2001 Coca-Cola 600, the 42nd running of the event, was a NASCAR Winston Cup Series race held on May 27, 2001, at Lowe's Motor Speedway in Charlotte, North Carolina.
-Contested at 400 laps on the 1.5 mile (2.4 km) speedway, it was the twelfth race of the 2001 NASCAR Winston Cup Series season.
+Contested at 400 laps on the 1.5 mi speedway, it was the twelfth race of the 2001 NASCAR Winston Cup Series season.
 Jeff Burton of Roush Racing won the race.

 Background

 Lowe's Motor Speedway, the track where the race was held.

-Lowe's Motor Speedway is a motorsports complex located in Concord, North Carolina, United States 13 miles from Charlotte, North Carolina.
-The complex features a 1.5 miles (2.4 km) quad oval track that hosts NASCAR racing including the prestigious Coca-Cola 600 on Memorial Day weekend and The Winston, as well as the UAW-GM Quality 500.
+Lowe's Motor Speedway is a motorsports complex located in Concord, North Carolina.
+The complex features a 1.5 mi quad oval track that hosts NASCAR racing including the prestigious Coca-Cola 600 on Memorial Day weekend and The Winston, as well as the UAW-GM Quality 500.
 The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams located in the Charlotte area.
-The track is owned and operated by Speedway Motorsports Inc. (SMI) with Humpy Wheeler as track president.
+The track is owned and operated by Speedway Motorsports (SMI) with Humpy Wheeler as track president.